MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-windows.md

 The following steps describe the deployment in Windows.
 The deployment steps for other platforms are slightly different.

 1. Open a PowerShell terminal as an administrator on your Windows machine.

 2. Use the following command to download the Windows Docker installer:<br>
- `Invoke-WebRequest https://adaprodconsole.blob.core.windows.net/public-files/LogCollectorInstaller.ps1 -OutFile (Join-Path $Env:Temp LogCollectorInstaller.ps1); & (Join-Path $Env:Temp LogCollectorInstaller.ps1)`
+ `Invoke-WebRequest https://adaprodconsole.blob.core.windows.net/public-files/LogCollectorInstaller.ps1 -OutFile (Join-Path $Env:Temp LogCollectorInstaller.ps1)`
-<br> If you want to validate that the installer is signed by Microsoft, see [Validate installer signature](#validate-signature).
+<br>If you want to validate that the installer is signed by Microsoft, see [Validate installer signature](#validate-signature).

 3. To enable PowerShell script execution, run `Set-ExecutionPolicy RemoteSigned`.

-4. From the directory into which you saved the installer, run: `./LogCollectorInstaller.ps1`<br>
+4. Run: `& (Join-Path $Env:Temp LogCollectorInstaller.ps1)`<br>
 This installs the Docker client on your machine.
 While the log collector container is installed, the machine will be restarted twice and you will have to log in again.

-5. After each restart, from the directory into which you saved the installer, re-run: `./LogCollectorInstaller.ps1`<br>
+5. After each restart, from the directory into which you saved the installer, re-run: `& (Join-Path $Env:Temp LogCollectorInstaller.ps1)`<br>

 6. Before the installation completes, you will have to paste in the run command you copied earlier.

-5. Deploy the collector image on the hosting machine by importing the collector configuration.
+7. Deploy the collector image on the hosting machine by importing the collector configuration.
 Import the configuration by copying the run command generated in the portal.
 If you need to configure a proxy, add the proxy IP address and port number.
 For example, if your proxy details are 192.168.10.1:8080, your updated run command is:

            (echo db3a7c73eb7e91a0db53566c50bab7ed3a755607d90bb348c875825a7d1b2fce) | docker run --name MyLogCollector -p 21:21 -p 20000-20099:20000-20099 -e "PUBLICIP='192.168.1.1'" -e "PROXY=192.168.10.1:8080" -e "CONSOLE=mod244533.us.portal.cloudappsecurity.com" -e "COLLECTOR=MyLogCollector" --security-opt apparmor:unconfined --cap-add=SYS_ADMIN --restart unless-stopped -a stdin -i microsoft/caslogcollector starter

    ![Create log collector](./media/windows7.png)

-6. Verify that the collector is running properly with the following command: `docker logs \<collector_name\>`
+8. Verify that the collector is running properly with the following command: `docker logs <collector_name>`

 You should see the message: **Finished successfully!**